What is a capstone, or senior thesis, or senior seminar project? What makes it so valuable to students, and parents paying for college alike?

 - Wesleyan University

 - Yale University

-These schools offer capstones, but some require you to find additional funding, amazingly, to do them.
+These schools offer capstones, in some, but not all departments, or majors.
+Some require you to find additional funding, amazingly, to do them.
 If you’re set on going to one of these schools, check the requirements and ask lots of questions about capstones, because you want one, if you can get it without added expense.

 - Boston College

 - Connecticut College

 - Lake Forest College